 WHICH MINDSET IS BETTER?

 The scout and soldier mindsets are merely archetypes.
 In reality, no one adopts a 100% scout or soldier mindset, and we switch regularly between the 2 mindsets.

 Julia Galef suggests that we intuitively adopt the soldier mindset because it’s instantly gratifying.
 Specifically, the soldier’s mindset serves 3 emotional benefits (comfort, self-esteem, and morale), and 3 social benefits (persuasion, image and belonging).
-You can learn more about each of these benefits in our complete summary bundle (which includes a 16-page pdf, an infographic pdf and an audio mp3 of The Scout Mindset summary).
+You can learn more about each of these benefits in our complete version of The Scout Mindset summary.

 Unfortunately, we also end up sacrificing sound judgment or accuracy to make poor decisions that we may regret in future.
 We need to keep rationalizing or denying new information to sustain our belief, thus deepening our self-delusion.